mtth/layer2/README.md

   +`snapLen` Number: The maximum packet capture length to store in the
     file's global header. [default: `65535`]

-Writable stream to save packets to the `.pcap` format (compatible with Wireshark and Tcpdump).

 Note that the total length parameter in each packet header will be assigned to the packet's captured length (and not the original packet